Dr. Josh Eachus - Chief Meteorologist

-Josh would go to graduate from the California University of Pennsylvania with a B.S. degree in Meteorology and an M.S. degree in Sports Management.
-While there, he participated in a two-week-long summer storm chase across the country for credited coursework.
+Josh grew up in Aston, Pennsylvania where a fear of thunderstorms grew into a respect and curiosity about weather.
+He went on to study at California University of Pennsylvania and earned a Bachelor of Science degree in Meteorology and an Master of Science degree in Sports Management.
+While there, Josh participated in a two-week-long summer storm chase across the country for credited coursework.

-Josh landed his first gig as a meteorologist and reporter at WTOV9 in Steubenville, Ohio/ Wheeling, West Virginia.
-There, he was a member of the Associated Press (AP) award winning best "Team of Meteorologists".
-During that time, Josh also worked as an adjunct professor with the Bethany College Department of Communications teaching public speaking, sports broadcasting, and broadcast news.
+At the beginning of his career, Josh was a part of an award winning weather team at WTOV9 in Steubenville, Ohio/ Wheeling, West Virginia.
+During that time, Josh also worked as an adjunct professor with the Bethany College Department of Communications.

 “I’m proud to work for WBRZ.
-My values, our values, remain to be there for this community on and off the air, first, before, during and after severe weather.
-I aim to provide the area with accurate, scientifically sound weather information, but different from most meteorologists, I root for people and not storms.
-My educational background provides a proven method of bringing weather information with an empowering, life-saving delivery on-air and on digital media.
-It’s a cutting-edge blend of science and communication.
-That’s what WBRZ is all about—innovating new trends as the local news game changes,” said Josh.
+My values, our values, are to be there for this community on and off the air, first, before, during and after severe weather.
+My role is to provide the area with accurate, scientifically sound weather information.
+My educational background provides a proven method of bringing weather information by empowering them.This delivery is a blend of science and communication that is lost on many meteorologists.
+This new school mentality what WBRZ is all about—bringing the latest trends as the local news game changes,” said Josh.
 "I have a passion for weather and can't help but share my passion.
 The greatest compliment I receive from members of the community is not just that they enjoy my weather forecasts, but that they learned something about weather from watching me."

-Josh lives in East Baton Rouge Parish with his fiancée, Jaimee, and dog, Doug.
-In his spare time, he enjoys golfing running and watching college football.
+Josh lives in East Baton Rouge Parish with his wife, Jaimee, and two dogs, Doug and Cash.
+In his spare time, he enjoys golfing, golfing and golfing.
+With a degree in hand and years soaking in purple and gold, Josh is now a diehard LSU sports fan and you can catch him on fall weekends tailgating and yelling in Tiger Stadium.
 While not as popular here in Louisiana, Josh is a huge hockey fan and rarely misses a game featuring his hometown Philadelphia Flyers.